Projects

 Rocky Mountain Institute – Who They Are and What They Do

-Rocky Mountain Institute (RMI) is a global, independent nonprofit working to transform energy systems through market‑driven, clean‑energy solutions.
-Active in over 50 countries, the organisation collaborates with governments, utilities and communities to advance affordable, resilient, low‑carbon energy transitions.
-Its Islands Energy Program brings extensive experience supporting Caribbean nations to design and deploy renewable, hurricane‑resilient energy systems.
-Through this partnership, NEF is helping improve healthcare reliability, reduce dependence on diesel, lower operating costs, and strengthen long‑term climate resilience for a frontline island community.
+Rocky Mountain Institute (RMI) is a global, independent nonprofit working to transform energy systems through market-driven, clean-energy solutions.
+Active in over 50 countries, the organization collaborates with governments, utilities and communities to advance affordable, resilient, low-carbon energy transitions.

 What NEF Does with RMI